pressel/pycles/docs/source/install.rst

 .. _Homebrew: http://brew.sh/

 MacPorts_ makes the installation straight forward.
 We recommend using a version of Python installed using MacPorts.
-PyCLES has been written to support both Python 2.7 and Python 3.x, however for the purposes of this documentation we will describe installation using Python 2.7, an installation using Python 3.x follows a similar progression.
+PyCLES has been written to support both Python 2.7 and Python 3.x.
+In this documentation we will specifically describe installation using Python 2.7, but installation using Python 3.x follows a similar progression.
 To install Python 2.7 using Macports run::